FrancisVila/MFT_convert/content/en/docs/TransferCFT/Using_Sentinel/uconf_sentinel.md

 -   10: the time in CFTLOG displays in tenths of seconds
 -   100: the time in CFTLOG displays in hundredths of seconds

-If the<span class="code"> cft.cftlog.time\_precision</span> value is greater than 9, the Transfer CFT EventTime message sent to Sentinel has the HH:MM:SS.dh0 format.
+If the` cft.cftlog.time_precision` value is greater than 9, the Transfer CFT EventTime message sent to Sentinel has the HH:MM:SS.dh0 format.

 **Example**